Medical expert of the article

 Indications for the procedure

-- rupture of ligaments - for their reconstruction;
+- ligament ruptures - for their reconstruction;

 Preparation

-In total hip arthroplasty, posterior, direct anterior and direct lateral approaches are common.
-For example, a direct lateral arthrotomy of the hip joint is an incision that the surgeon begins to make 3 cm closer to the middle third of the greater trochanter, continues along the line of the femur to its tubercle (a few centimeters short of it); an incision in the skin and subcutaneous tissue is made up to the Fascia lata (fascia lata of the thigh), which is also incised longitudinally in front of the lateral protrusion of the Trochanter major.
-Further, to get to the joint capsule, the gluteal muscles (m.
-Gluteus medius and m.
-Gluteus maximus) are exposed with their separation by blunt dissection at the level of the greater trochanter.
+In total hip arthroplasty, the most common approaches are posterior, direct anterior, and direct lateral.
+For example, direct lateral hip arthrotomy is an incision that the surgeon begins making 3 cm closer to the middle third of the greater trochanter, continues along the line of the femur to its tubercle (several centimeters short of it); an incision of the skin and subcutaneous tissues is made to the Fascia lata (wide fascia of the thigh), which is also longitudinally incised in front of the lateral protrusion of the Trochanter major.
+Next, to reach the joint capsule, the gluteal muscles (m. gluteus medius and m. gluteus maximus) are exposed and separated by blunt dissection at the level of the greater trochanter.

 Ankle arthrotomy